dgraph-io/dgraph-docs/content/deploy/fast-data-loading/live-loader.md

 The Live loader requires that the `namespace` from the data and schema files exist before loading the data.
 {{% /notice %}}

-For example, to preserve the namespace while loading data first you need to create the namespace/s and then run the live loader command:
+For example, to preserve the namespace while loading data first you need to create the namespace(s) and then run the live loader command:

 ```sh
 dgraph live -s /tmp/data/1million.schema -f /tmp/data/1million.rdf.gz --creds="user=groot;password=password;namespace=0" --force-namespace -1